-METAL ROOFS: Metal roofs are highly resistant to damage from the elements and may frequently last 40 years or more.
+Metal roofs are highly resistant to damage from the elements and may frequently last 40 years or more.
 They are highly fire resistant and require little maintenance.
 Small damaged areas can be repaired with patches of similar metal.
-The materials used in a metal roof may include copper, tin, steel, aluminum, lead or an alloy combination of one or more of these metals.
+The materials used in a metal roof may include copper, tin, steel, aluminum, lead, or an alloy combination of one or more of these metals.

 Types of Roof Coatings

-ASPHALT-BASE COATINGS: Asphalt-Base Coatings come in three different types: emulsion, solvent or aluminum pigmented.
+Asphalt-Base Coatings come in three different types: emulsion, solvent, or aluminum pigmented.

-• Emulsion Type Coating is adaptable over asphalt built-up roofs, metal roofs and those similarly composed, provided there is adequate drainage.
+- Emulsion Type Coating is adaptable over asphalt built-up roofs, metal roofs, and those similarly composed, provided there is adequate drainage.
 When applied in the proper thickness, it chalks slowly and doesn’t blister.
 It can be applied over a damp surface and will not flow under heat.
 It does require temperature and humidity conditions that permit thorough water evaporation before the coating can be subjected to rainfall, freezing, or standing water.
-Emulsion coating requires a clean and a primed surface for good adhesion.
+Emulsion coating requires a clean and primed surface for good adhesion.

-• Solvent Type Coating can be applied over asphalt, composition, asbestos-cement, metal and masonry roof surfaces.
+- Solvent Type Coating can be applied over asphalt, composition, asbestos-cement, metal, and masonry roof surfaces.
 It can be applied on a clean, dry surface over a wide temperature range and is relatively free of wash-off problems after a short drying period.
 It has good water resistance and may not require a primed surface for good adhesion.
-Solvent coating may flow under extreme heat and is combustible.
+The solvent coating may flow under extreme heat and is combustible.
 It is susceptible to blistering if applied over a damp surface or any material containing moisture.

-• Aluminum Pigmented Coating consists of flake aluminum particles dispersed in solvent type asphalt coatings.
-It can be applied over asphalt, composition or metal roofs having adequate drainage and provides a reflective or decorative surface.
-The coating’s reflectivity helps improve a buildings energy efficiency by deflecting ultraviolet rays and reducing the roof’s temperature.
+- Aluminum Pigmented Coating consists of flake aluminum particles dispersed in solvent-type asphalt coatings.
+It can be applied over asphalt, composition, or metal roofs having adequate drainage and providing a reflective or decorative surface.
+The coating’s reflectivity helps improve a building’s energy efficiency by deflecting ultraviolet rays and reducing the roof’s temperature.
 The cost of this coating is higher than most and its applications over low melt asphalt roofs can result in discoloration and scaling.
 It is susceptible to blistering if applied over a damp surface or any material containing moisture.

-ALKY-BASE COATINGS: Alkyd-base coatings can be applied over metal, composition or masonry roofs that have adequate drainage.
-They perform the same functions as aluminum pigmented coating.
-Although alkyd-base coatings cost more, they are often selected because of their decorative versatility.
+Alkyd-base coatings can be applied over metal, composition, or masonry roofs that have adequate drainage.
+They perform the same functions as an aluminum pigmented coating.
+Although alkyd-based coatings cost more, they are often selected because of their decorative versatility.
 They will not flow under heat and are susceptible to blistering if applied over any damp material.
 Alkyd-base coatings tend to discolor and/or split when applied over low melting point asphalt and are combustible.

-• Flexible Ceramic Coating: Flexible Ceramic Coating is a relatively new addition to the roof coating business.
-The primary attraction of a ceramic coating is its insulation properties that allow for energy efficiency.
+- Flexible Ceramic Coating: Flexible Ceramic Coating is a relatively new addition to the roof coating business.
+The primary attraction of a ceramic coating is its insulation properties which allow for energy efficiency.
 As a result of its flexible nature, ceramic coatings help seal cracks and hide surface flaws.
 It has proven particularly popular in warmer climates.